-University computer resources should be used in connection with legitimate, university-related purposes; and use of e-mail resources should be focused on facilitating individual or smallgroup interaction; other uses - for example, using computer resources to conduct a commercial enterprise or private business -- may constitute theft from the university subject to disciplinary action as specified in the Code.
+University computer resources should be used in connection with legitimate, university related purposes; and (\leftarrow this sentence moved to above)- The use of lab, e-mail, web and other computing resources should be focused on facilitating individual or small-group interaction; other uses - for example, using computer resources to conduct a commercial enterprise or private business -- constitute theft from the university subject to disciplinary action as specified in the Code.
 Similarly, the introduction of information which interferes with the access or information of others--for example, the introduction of programs of a type commonly called "viruses" or of nonacademic, network-game simulations-is subject to disciplinary action.
 E-mail should not be used for junk mailings.